rishi-ratan/Investing-Book-Reviews/ExpectionsInvesting_Review.md

 > P/E multiple does not determine value but rather derives from value.
 Price-earnings analysis is snot an analytical shortcut.
 Its an economic cul-de-sac.

-![EPS Shortcomings](/EPS_Fallacy.png "EPS Shortcomings")
+![EPS Shortcomings](/EPS_Fallacy.png "EPS Shortcomings") Reported earnings growth, even when accompanied by increases in shareholder value, can trigger reduced investor expecations and a fall in the stock price.